 With one camera, after an episode like that, it would be very hard to come back to do any kind of pickups what so ever.
 I know those two nights I have been told had blown a large chunk of the contingency, but with whatever contingency there ever was it definitely could not recover from such an event. ( hence my cinematography has just started growing a beard)

-light an entire estate with Jem balls, all 16 of them, My gaffer rented out every single last Jem ball from Panalux, it was one of those WTF moments, my thought process behind using Jems balls was the fact that the Arri Alexa has a base iso of 800 and I didn’t want to destroy the ambient as I am more vérité in my approach, so had the Jem Balls up lighting the estate buildings, streets, trees, etc. there are several other reasons but these are probably amongst the strongest after the budgetary constrain.
+light an entire estate for GoneToo Far with Jem balls, all 16 of them, My gaffer rented out every single last Jem ball from Panalux, it was one of those WTF moments, my thought process behind using Jems balls was the fact that the Arri Alexa has a base iso of 800 and I didn’t want to destroy the ambient as I am more vérité in my approach, so had the Jem Balls up lighting the estate buildings, streets, trees, etc. there are several other reasons but these are probably amongst the strongest after the budgetary constrain.

 Also time wise The one thing was that I had to balance all of these lights in the day, and only had a 30min window to tweak the entire estate just before it got dark.

 This lighting setup allowed for quick setups within the 4 hour window and it was the most cost effective option period, which made Destiny’s night shoot a reality.